timarkh/tsakorpus/docs_readthedocs/_build/html/_sources/eaf2json.rst.txt

 Tsakorpus understands one of them.
 In this approach, your span annotation resides in a separate *time-aligned* tier, where cell boundaries are *visually* aligned with the boundaries in the token tier.
 Visual alignment is bad because it is not machine-readable, and there can be tiny mismatches invisible to the naked eye, but no significantly better solution exists at the moment.
 Tsakorpus will try to match tokens with the cell boundaries in such tiers.
 Then it will put spans to the JSON sentence for display purposes and add something to the sentence-level metadata.

-The way span tiers should be processed is defined by th ``span_annotation_tiers`` dictionary.
+The way span tiers should be processed is defined by the ``span_annotation_tiers`` dictionary.
 Its keys are *tier names*, and values are dictionaries with several pre-defined keys:

 - ``languages`` (list of strings) -- names of languages/tiers the spans should be added to.
 - ``sentence_meta`` (string) -- name of a new sentence-level metadata field associated with this span tier.
 Values of its annotations will be stored under this key in the sentences with which they overlap.